 The education system here is also a complete joke.
 Sure, in terms of the average number of years spent at school and the number of people with university degrees, Australia is a highly educated country.
 That doesn’t mean it is a smart country.
 Forty-seven per cent of the Australian population are functionally illiterate, and a recent UNICEF analysis ranked Australia #39 out of 41 high- and middle-income countries in achieving quality education.
 Only Romania and Turkey ranked below Australia.

 Australia is the country where ‘activewear’ (a.k.a. “the clothes you wear to the gym”) is considered high fashion, where people talk incessantly about sport, spend hours watching sport, and even watch TV shows where other people talk about sports.
 Yet for all this obsession with sport, the country is the 27th fattest nation on Earth!
-As a result, Australians are every bit as prone as their American and UK peers to get sucked in by all manner of bullshit diet and health fads.
+As a result, Australians are every bit as prone as their American and UK peers to get sucked in by all manner of idiotic diet and health fads.
 So when I hear some Australian girl banging on about her wonderful new vegan diet, my eyes promptly glaze over and I steer the cursor towards the “forward” button.

 It’s worth mentioning here that, in 2016, the top 5 countries for doping violations were: